-On this day in 1873, San Francisco businessman Levi Strauss and Reno, Nevada, tailor Jacob Davis are given a patent to create work pants reinforced with metal rivets, marking the birth of one of the world's most famous garments: blue jeans.
+On May 20, 1873, San Francisco businessman Levi Strauss and Reno, Nevada, tailor Jacob Davis are given a patent to create work pants reinforced with metal rivets, marking the birth of one of the world’s most famous garments: blue jeans.

 In San Francisco, Strauss established a wholesale dry goods business under his own name and worked as the West Coast representative of his family’s firm.
 His new business imported clothing, fabric and other dry goods to sell in the small stores opening all over California and other Western states to supply the rapidly expanding communities of gold miners and other settlers.
 By 1866, Strauss had moved his company to expanded headquarters and was a well-known businessman and supporter of the Jewish community in San Francisco.

-Strauss brought Davis to San Francisco to oversee the first manufacturing facility for "waist overalls," as the original jeans were known.
+Strauss brought Davis to San Francisco to oversee the first manufacturing facility for “waist overalls,” as the original jeans were known.
 At first they employed seamstresses working out of their homes, but by the 1880s, Strauss had opened his own factory.
-The famous 501 brand jean--known until 1890 as "XX"--was soon a bestseller, and the company grew quickly.
-By the 1920s, Levi's denim waist overalls were the top-selling men's work pant in the United States.
-As decades passed, the craze only grew, and now blue jeans are worn by men and women, young and old, around the world.
+The famous 501 brand jean—known until 1890 as “XX”—was soon a bestseller, and the company grew quickly.
+By the 1920s, Levi’s denim waist overalls were the top-selling men’s work pant in the United States.
+As decades passed, the craze only grew, and now blue jeans are worn and beloved by people old, young and everything in between around the world.